ait-aecid/aecid-parsergenerator/README.md

 cd source
 python3 AECIDpg.py
 ```
 to run the aecid-parsergenerator with the default input file and configurations.
-To change the configuration, edit the file PGConfig.py.
+To change the configuration, edit the source/PGConfig.py file.